Experienced Business Consultants You Can Trust!

 Tax Registration (DGI)

 Once CEPICI issues your RCCM (Commercial Registry Number) and IDU (Unique Identifier Number), you must register with the Direction Générale des Impôts (DGI).
 Ivory Coast operates a territorial tax system.
-The standard corporate income tax rate is 25%, but many Singaporean firms in the manufacturing or energy sectors qualify for tax holidays under the 2018 Investment Code.
+The standard corporate income tax rate is 25%, but many firms in the manufacturing or energy sectors qualify for tax holidays under the 2018 Investment Code.

 Social Security (CNPS)